Joaquin-E-Serraiti/jes-sudoku-lab/README.md

 **Note:** the terminology I use isn't very rigorous and may differ from Sudoku conventions.

-## How to use the API to analyze configurations through code
+## How to use the API to analyze configurations
 > [!NOTE]
 > The following steps are for using the Python version of the API, but the JavaScript version works the same.